Krazy998/mqtt-hisensetv/README.md

 Hisense Smart TV's (tested on 75P7 model) run a MQTT service on TCP port 36669 which is running mosquitto 1.4.2.
 This is primarily used to interact with the official hisense remote app.

+## NOTE that later versions of Hisense TV's are using a encrpyted MQTT connection on the same port.
+You need to ensure to set encryption=on and validate=off in your client (as they are using a self signed cert.)

 To access this service connect via your MQTT client

 with the following settings